See my dedicated copywriting page here: Richmond Copywriting

 I normally charge a day rate for projects with a small reduction for some charities or non profit organisations.
-I currently have a minimum charge of £150 per assignment or a half-day rate.
+I currently have a minimum charge of £300 per assignment.
+My day rate is from £350.
 I quote a day rate for an assignment that is going to take more than seven hours’ work.
 Price depends on complexity of the work and number of revisions.
 VAT will be added to all invoices.
-Terms are 30 days.
+Terms are 15 days.
 New clients are normally required to provide 50% of the fee upfront.

 Brief, work schedule and payment